maralonso/powerbar/README.md

 ## Usage

-Chenage your i3 config in order to use the `powerline-i3.py` bar.
+Change your i3 config in order to use the `powerline-i3.py` bar.

 ```
 bar {